J. (Johan) Ninan

 Profile

 Dr. Johan Ninan is Assistant Professor at the Faculty of Civil Engineering and Geosciences, Delft University of Technology (TU Delft), the Netherlands.
 Previously, he was Post-Doctoral Fellow at University College London (UCL).
-He is the editor of Social media for project management and is part of the international editorial board of journals such as the International Journal of Project Management (IJPM) and Project Leadership and Society (PLAS).
-He is recognized with the PMI Young Researcher Award, the IPMA Global Young Researcher Award, and the APM Paper of the Year Award.
+He is a guest editor of the Project Management Journal (PMJ) and is part of the international editorial board of journals such as the International Journal of Project Management (IJPM).
+At TU Delft, he coordinates the 'Project Management: from Nano to Mega' multidisciplinary minor and is involved in the M.Sc.
+Construction Management and Engineering (CME) program.
+He also supervises post-doc fellows, doctoral scholars, M.Sc. research theses, internships, and bachelor-end projects.
+He is recognized with the PMI Young Researcher Award, the IPMA Global Research Award, the IPMA Global Young Researcher Award, and the APM Paper of the Year Award.

 Research interests

-Dr. Ninan's research primarily focuses on the transdisciplinary design of infrastructure with a key emphasis on engaging stakeholders from diverse disciplinary backgrounds to achieve societal impact.
+Dr. Ninan's research primarily focuses on the transdisciplinary design of infrastructure projects with a key emphasis on engaging stakeholders from diverse disciplinary backgrounds to achieve societal impact.
 The areas of his study encompass stakeholder engagement, collaboration, innovation, resilience, safety, information and communication technology (ICT), and project organizing.
 He particularly emphasizes the significance of social media in infrastructure projects and utilizes online naturalistic data from an organizational power theoretical perspective.

 Expertise